INTERVIEW-Fator cherry-picking stocks in beaten-down Brazil market

 By Guillermo Parra-Bernal and Asher Levine

-SAO PAULO, Aug 29 Brazil's Fator Administração de Recursos, the asset management unit owned by Banco Fator SA, is aggressively cherry-picking local infrastructure, power generation, logistics and capital goods stocks after a recent market rout that drove prices to their lowest since 2009.
+SAO PAULO Aug 29 Fator Administração de Recursos, the asset management firm, is aggressively cherry-picking Brazilian infrastructure, power generation, logistics and capital goods stocks after a recent market rout that drove prices to their lowest since 2009.

-FAR, as the firm is known, has built sizeable positions in companies like MPX Energia SA MPXE3.SA after trimming its cash position to 3 percent of its portfolio from 20 percent about two months ago, when the market hit a trough, the unit's co-heads said in an interview.
+FAR, as the asset management unit of investment bank Banco Fator SA is known, has built sizeable positions in companies like MPX Energia SA MPXE3.SA after trimming its cash position to 3 percent from 20 percent about two months ago, when the market hit a trough, the unit's co-heads said in an interview.
 The firm oversees 6.3 billion reais ($2.7 billion) in assets.

 FAR shifted its strategy after a steep market decline in Brazil this year, triggered by worries of tighter global liquidity, said Patricia Stierli, its head of equities.